MickeyMoussa/assignment-1/README.md

 # assignment-1
 In this portfolio.
 I emphasized using the latest tools taught in class, particularly the boxmodel and flex.
+## how to run
+this is a fairly rudimentary program.
+You can run this by downloading or forking this repo, then running the index.html file with a local browser.
 ## Boxmodel
 I used to the boxmodel to segment my page into box segments for the About Me, Projects, and More Info. sections.
 ## Flex